 The future is bright at Merchant Taylors’ School.
 The pandemic imposed challenges from which we have learnt a great deal but we are now well past this, scanning a horizon which is luminous with opportunity.

 So what does the future hold for the school?
 We have exciting plans for new buildings.
-The Biology Department has been completely renovated, with the addition of two new labs.
-An elite level indoor cricket centre, and exceptional indoor sports areas will follow shortly.
-In the longer term, a theatre remains a clear aspiration.
+The Biology Department has been completely renovated, with the addition of two new labs and the Julian Hill Cricket Centre, a stunning indoor cricket facility, will open in early 2024.
+In the longer term, a new Music Block remains a clear aspiration.